Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Buildings placeability is now calculated after each building rotation step
 - Buildings placeability grid rendering distance was increased
 - New placement ghosts system that supports custom addons and linking (all models with custom addons now have proper placement ghosts)
+- Ships and floating buildings can now be frozen

 Maps:
 - Northland version of Yggdrasil map added